Plenary Program

 Read Jacki's bio

-SPEAKERS: SUHIT ANANTULA & JACKI JOHNSON.
 Explore the tools required to enable leaders to respond to complex challenges in health and general insurance.
-The sustainability challenge is no longer just financial, it is structural, behavioural and cultural.
-Suhit Anantula (AI Strategy & Human-Centred Innovation expert) and Jacki Johnson (Non-Executive Director, Community First Bank) explore how leaders can shift between planning, experimentation and sensing to build more resilient, customer-aligned insurance models.
+The sustainability challenge is no longer just financial — it is structural, behavioural and cultural.

-Multi-rhythm leadership is the capability to move deliberately between structured planning, iterative learning and real-time sensing.
+Multi-Rhythm Leadership is the capability to move deliberately between structured planning, iterative learning and real-time sensing.

 Leave with practical tools to lead with confidence amid rising costs, natural disasters, climate volatility and rapidly evolving customer expectations.